Nihlus/Crystite/docs/routes/contacts.md

 ```

 ### RestContactStatus
-An enumeration of friend request states.
+An enumeration of contact request states.

 | Name      | Value |
 |-----------|-------|